basho/riak_ql/docs/the_query_pipeline.md

 The validator requires information from the DDL helper module as well as the type specs from modules that implement the functions (eg `COUNT`, `AVG`, `SUM`) as well as arithmetic operators (`+`, `-`, `/` or `*`) to perform this validation.

-**NOTE:** wherever possible functions that validate queries should be generated directly into the helper modules - they are fast, efficient, testable and behave predicatably with different underlying data schemas
+**NOTE:** wherever possible functions that validate queries should be generated directly into the helper modules - they are fast, efficient, testable and behave predictably with different underlying data schemas

 ### Query Validation Before Execution - Output